top of page

 • For less intensity, complete the exercise in-hand rather than under-saddle

-• In-hand pole work, you can walk alongside your horse, or send them out on a lunge circle, or long-rein.
+• In-hand pole exercise's, you can walk alongside your horse, or send them out on a lunge circle, or long-rein.

 • Vary the timing of your transitions before and after each set of poles